maxkurze1/TCU-Specification/fpga_tools/README.md

 Uploading the bitfile is done via an USB connection.
 Plug in the USB cable to the JTAG connector (J106) on the FPGA board and connect it to your host-PC.
 Additionally, Xilinx Vivado must be added to your environment.

 Upload the latest bitfile.
-In the testcase directory or in `fpga_tools/` run:
+In a testcase directory run:
 ```shell
 make program-fpga
 ```